aaronjridley/GITM/README.md

 module load comp-intel/2016.2.181
 module load mpi-hpe/mpt

+And you can use this to configure the code:
 3c. ./Config.pl -install -earth -compiler=ifort

 4. make

-5. make rundir

-This creates a run directory that has all of the input files.
+5. Creates a run directory that has all of the input files:

+make rundir

 6. cd run